NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

+TODO:

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

+I think the memory management fo the user made the experience much more personal

+The static nature of the current setup wasn't conducive to anthropomorphizing the device.
+I think for the device to truly feel alive, it will need to be animated

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*

+In this case, the controller was "wizarded" using a zoom call instead of going through the device since Sachin and I were on opposite coasts.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*

+I think the latency of current TTS models makes natural speech intractable.
+Thus, I believe improvements should be made there

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*

+We've already started that in the memories.txt.
+I think another form would be to store visual features that capture the nuanced reactions users would have to moments in the conversation.
+However, current models aren't able to understand the nuanced sub-communicative aspects of human communication